Jack Nesbitt

 Jack Nesbitt (born January 12, 2007) is a Canadian junior ice hockey centre for the Windsor Spitfires of the Ontario Hockey League.
 He was drafted 12th overall by the Philadelphia Flyers in the 2025 NHL entry draft.

+Playing career

 Nesbitt was scouted as a second or third-round player in 2024, but in his second season with Windsor, he scored 25 goals and 64 points in 65 games, prompting the Flyers to move up in the draft order to select him at number 12.

 Nesbitt has represented Canada at the 2025 IIHF World U18 Championships, winning gold and scoring two goals, including one in the gold medal game.
 He is a member of the Wiikwemkoong First Nation.

+On May 21, 2026 Nesbitt committed to play college ice hockey at Michigan during the 2026–27 season.